• Crochet Patterns

 Flat lay on marble counter.
 Various crocheted circle pot scrubbers and balls of Lion Brand Scrub yarn are scattered about.
 A plant and dish soap also visible.

 As I mentioned, this project started with the yarn!
 I came across this Lion Brand Stitch Soak Scrub at Joann’s recently.
-I think it must be new since I haven’t seen it before.
+It must have been new since I hadn’t seen it before.
 Strangely, I could not find it on the Lion Brand website, but have only seen it at Joann’s so far.
+[Update: The yarn is now on the Lion Brand Website!
+Yay!
+I hope this means it will be sticking around for a while because I love it!]

 I was worried that this yarn would be hard to see your stitches.
 It is kind of stiff and unwieldy.
 However, I was pleasantly surprised!
 It is a little more difficult to see your stitches than with traditional yarn, but not really as bad as I feared.
 Definitely easier than working with a fuzzy yarn or boucle, etc.

 The final test was to actually do some dish scrubbing with it!
 I put one to work on a nice crusty sheet pan and it worked great!
-I am so pleased!
+I now use them literally every day on my dishes and big plus: they go through the washing machine perfectly!
+Just toss them in with the rest of the laundry and they come out just like new!

 The Pattern